mrkchoi/airbnb_clone/README.md

 ### Front-end
 #### React
-The response information is taken by the React JS library to update the page.
+The Rails backend API is connected to a React frontend to efficiently render to the virtual DOM.

-* One of the ways React is a useful tool for front-end development is creating a virtual DOM to make DOM manipulation efficient.
 #### Redux
-Redux manages the front-end state of Heirbnb.
+Redux manages the front-end state of Aerbnb.
 When database information is retrieved, Redux state is updated first and re-renders the appropriate React components.

 ### Back-end
 #### Ruby on Rails